-Director of Synchronized Skating and Head Coach
+Director of Synchronized Skating & Head Coach

 Alana was a member of Miami University Senior Varsity Synchronized Skating team for four seasons, from 2013-2016, where they represented Team USA, claiming medals in international competitions across Europe.
 She was part of three U.S. Senior World Teams, competing at the World Championships against the best synchronized skating teams in the World.
-She was also a co-captain of Miami Senior during the 2015-2016 season.
+She also served as a co-captain of Miami Senior during the 2015-2016 season.
 She graduated Magna Cum Laude from Miami University with a Bachelor of Arts in Journalism and a Bachelor of Science in Kinesiology and Health with a concentration in Sports Leadership and Management.

 Hailey Voss has been skating for over 20 years and has over 15 years of synchronized skating experience.
 Hailey skated for the Chicago Jazz where she was a member of their Juvenile, Novice and Junior teams.
 During her time on the Chicago Jazz, she represented the United States as a member of Team USA internationally five times, competing in France, Germany, Italy, Sweden, and Switzerland.

 Hailey then skated at Miami University, where she was a member of both the Junior and Collegiate teams.
 Hailey skated for both teams as a Freshman, where the Miami University Junior Varsity team represented Team USA in Sweden.
 She skated on the Collegiate team her remaining three years, winning two US Synchronized Skating Collegiate National Championship gold medals (adding to the teams 17 total National Championship wins).